 I like to think of the IPL as a “starter” facial treatment.
-It’s good for younger patients who are just beginning to see some signs of aging but is probably not the best choice for older patients whose issues are more intense.
+It’s good for younger laser treatments Boston patients who are just beginning to see some signs of aging but is probably not the best choice for older patients whose issues are more intense.
 However, I will often combine IPL with an ablative laser to treat red scars, and for patients with multiple issues in facial aging.
 They’ve always been something that’s been hard to improve, but this combination is proving to be quite effective.

 RF is Not a Laser